end2endzone/end2endzone-hugo/content/blog/2015-03-15-how-to-make-a-time-lapse-video-with-free-tools-and-a-dslr-camera.md

   * How long the final video would be ?
   * What is the final video frame rate ?
 That is 15 or less for hard and 24 and over for smooth.

-Now open [Photography time-lapse calculator](http://www.end2endzone.com/wp-content/uploads/2015/02/Photography-time-lapse-calculator.xls)&nbsp;(that's an Excel sheet) and take a look at the &quot;interval calculator&quot;.
+Now open [Photography time-lapse calculator](http://www.end2endzone.com/wp-content/uploads/2015/02/Photography-time-lapse-calculator.xls)&nbsp;(that's an Excel sheet) and take a look at the "interval calculator".
 Use the same number in the appropriate fields and the sheet will do the math to give you the perfect interval time for the desired smooth/hard transition effect.

 # Gear setup